jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 $ docker run --network mysqlnet --name rest-server patent
 ```

-After this step all the keyphrases along with document identifiers will the stored in the MySQL database of your container.
+In this step, main.py gets executed, and all the key phrases along with document identifiers will be stored in your container's MySQL database.

 </details>

 ## <div align="center">Further Improvements</div>